-Matthew J. Maletta Executive Vice President, Chief Legal Officer
+Matthew J. Maletta

+Executive Vice President, Chief Legal Officer

-Matthew J. Maletta serves as the Company's Executive Vice President, Chief Legal Officer since May 4, 2015.
-Mr. Maletta brings nearly two decades of legal experience and organizational leadership in the specialty pharmaceutical industry and with private law firms, including extensive experience in M&A, corporate, securities, finance, commercial and employment law.
-Since his arrival, Mr. Maletta has played a key leadership role in supporting the Company's business development strategy which included the acquisition of Par Pharmaceutical Holdings, Inc. and the sale of the AMS Men's Health business.
-Mr. Maletta has also led the Company's product liability efforts, while providing advice on significant legal and business matters.
-As a result of Mr. Maletta's performance and contributions in 2015, the Committee approved a merit increase to base salary of 7.4% effective March 1, 2016.
-Based on individual performance and Company performance against 2015 scorecard objectives as noted on page 34, Mr. Maletta was awarded an annual performance-based bonus equal to approximately 130% of his annual cash IC target.
-Based on the performance factors noted on page 37, Mr. Maletta was also awarded an equity-based award equal to 120% of his LTI target.
+Mr. Maletta has served as the Company's Executive Vice President, Chief Legal Officer since May 4, 2015.
+Mr. Maletta brings two decades of legal experience and organizational leadership in the specialty pharmaceutical industry and with private law firms, including extensive experience in M&A, corporate, securities, finance, commercial and employment law.
+Throughout 2016, Mr. Maletta has played a key leadership role in supporting the advancement of the Company's strategy which included both legal and operational priorities.
+Mr. Maletta has led the Company's product liability and litigation strategy, while providing advice on a wide range of significant legal and business matters, including product patent protection, regulatory matters, and corporate structure considerations.
+Based on Korn Ferry Hay Group's analysis of the competitiveness of Mr. Maletta's pay related to Endo's Pay Comparator Companies, and in recognition of Mr. Maletta's performance and company performance against 2016, scorecard objectives as noted on page 38, Mr. Maletta was awarded an annual performance-based bonus equal to approximately 75% of his annual incentive compensation target.
+Based on the performance factors noted on page 40, Mr. Maletta was also awarded an equity-based award equal to 100% of his LTI target.